p4rkerw/dpcr_design/hsapiens_SRY.md

 ![genome ucsc edu_cgi-bin_hgTables_hgsid=1662376742_cPo2aKJyODUdf7GS7DVtMeya2tSI hgta_geneSeqType=genomic hgta_doGenePredSequence=submit](https://github.com/p4rkerw/dpcr_design/assets/53058914/01163689-5451-45f5-aa6e-5ad41e98dfb1)

 5. Here is the sequence.
 Note how the fasta file is arranged by ensembl transcripts.
 The capital letters indicate that this is exon 1 of SRY.
-Note that the strand is indicated as "-", which in this case is the sense strand.
-By convention, you would typically take the antisense template on the "+" strand to design primers because that's what's works for RNA-based assays.
-For DNA-based assays, it doesn't really matter.
+Note that the strand is indicated as "-", which in this case is the coding sense strand.
+This is likely because SRY is transcribed from right to left if you zoom out in the ucsc genome browser.
+The opposite of the sense strand is the antisense or template strand.
+Note that Primer Express uses the sense strand for primer design.
+This distinction is not critical for DNA-based assays, but is key for RNA-based assays.

 ![image](https://github.com/p4rkerw/dpcr_design/assets/53058914/05ac272c-92b5-42dd-9b2f-214f78a959b0)